eXaminator/kanka-foundry/README.md

 2. You can link (or update) the referenced entity itself.
 If Kanka-Foundry finds a Journal Entry for a referenced entity it will always take the information from that instead of its own snapshot for that reference.

+## AI-Assisted Development

+This project uses [Claude Code](https://docs.anthropic.com/en/docs/claude-code) as a development tool.
+All AI-generated or AI-assisted code changes are reviewed and verified by the maintainer before being merged.
+AI is used as an assistant, not as an autonomous contributor — the maintainer takes full responsibility for every change committed to this repository.
+Claude is used only for code, not any other content.
+Translations are still provided via community support (see below).

+This project adheres to the [FoundryVTT AI Content Policy](https://foundryvtt.com/article/ai-policy/).

 ## Software License and Contribution Policy

 This software is licensed under the MIT License.
 See the LICENSE file in this repository for details.